 Added by Laura Purt on November 26, 2012 at 9:30am — No Comments

 How do some organizations continually separate themselves from the pack?
 Why do some teams always win, while others continue to lose?
 Why do some companies struggle with day- to- day operations, while others make it look so easy?
-The simple answer is the people.…Continue
+The simple answer is the people.
+Without the right people in place, nothing can be accomplished.…Continue

 Added by Will Thomson on November 25, 2012 at 8:00pm — No Comments